W251 R-Class EGR Issues

 Reactions:Mersovod and Fredauto

-Fitted OEM from Mercedes and the problem got resolved.
+Installed OEM from Mercedes and the problem was solved.

-I ordered another Wahler/Oem for my car so will update again once fitted next week.
+I ordered another Wahler/OEM for my car so I will update again once I install it next week.

-Perhaps after market needs to extra adaption I only tried 3 cold starts (ignition on/off) apparently that should be enough for ECU to learn values.
+Possibly additional adaptation is required for aftermarket parts.
+I have only tried 3 cold starts (ignition on/off), apparently this should be enough for the ECU to recognize the values.

 • Like [+1]